 We encourage sustainable agricultural practices and the preservation of biodiversity.
 In the UK we are actively involved in the National Association of Cider Makers (NACM) which takes the lead in adopting and working to sustainable principles both in the physical and social environment, and carries out annual climate change assessments.
 The NACM is the first drinks trade body to work with Business in the Community (BITC) to address sustainability, and we have worked with the pomology and technical experts in the NACM to develop our sustainability agenda.

-During the last year a key element of our CSR strategy was transferring resources and efforts from national schemes to local initiatives that will have a more positive impact on the communities in which we operate.
+During the last year we continued with our strategy of transferring resources and efforts from national schemes to local initiatives that will have a more positive impact on the communities in which we operate.
 A significant part of this is our approach to charitable activities, where we aim to support charities that have a local impact.

 The Group takes its responsibilities as a corporate citizen seriously.
 This includes respecting and complying with local tax laws and paying the required levels of tax in the different countries where we operate.
 We claim the allowances and deductions that we are properly entitled to, for instance on the investment and employment that we bring to our communities.
 We benefit from having always been an Irish company, established in ROI’s low tax environment, with our major Irish cider production unit located in Clonmel and the Group headquartered in Dublin.
 The majority of the Group’s profits are earned in ROI and the UK, which both have competitive corporation tax rates compared with the European average.
 In ROI and the UK we remit substantial amounts of duty on alcohol production.